 SeedWISE: Enterprise training for women DPhil researchers

-You will be notified of the outcome after selection has taken place in w/c 15 September.
+You will be notified of the outcome after selection has taken place ASAP after the closing deadline.

 I felt emboldened to reach out directly to someone whose career I admire and she offered to arrange a call – I’m speaking to her in 2 weeks!